AdobeDocs/campaign-classic.en/help/integrations/using/synchronizing-audiences.md

    ![](assets/acs_connect_query1.png)

 1. Add additional data from within the query.
-For more information, refer to the [Adding data](../../workflow/using/query.md#adding-data) section.
+For more information, refer to the [Add data](../../workflow/using/query.md#adding-data) section.

    This example shows how to add an aggregate to count how many deliveries a recipient received in a year.